 4. What Are the Disadvantages?

-Although secured credit cards come with great benefits, they do have a few disadvantages worth considering.
+Although secured credit cards have significant benefits, they have a few disadvantages worth considering.

 • An Advanced Deposit Is Mandatory.
-As you already know, you must make a deposit to obtain a secured credit card.
+As you know, you must deposit to obtain a secured credit card.
 Although you’ll get it back once you pay off your balance in full, you still need to provide it upfront.
-This can be a deal-breaker if you simply don’t have the necessary money at hand.
+This can be a deal-breaker if you don’t have the necessary money.

 • A Low and Restricted Credit Limit (in most cases).
 Another disadvantage of secured credit cards is a very low credit limit.
-The limit usually ranges between $300-500, but some issuers allow a much higher credit limit.
+The limit usually ranges between $300 and $ 500, but some issuers allow a much higher credit limit.
 This limit is determined by the deposit you put down in the first place.
 If you put down a deposit of $500, your credit limit will be $500.
 You can increase your credit limit by putting down more deposits.
-How big of a payment you would need to make depends partly on you, and partly on your credit card issuer, as each allows different minimum and maximum deposits.
-However, some providers allow a credit line increase after a particular time period of on-time, full payments.
-So, you might not need to make additional deposits to increase your credit limit.
+How big a payment you would need to make depends partly on you and partly on your credit card issuer, as each allows different minimum and maximum deposits.
+However, some providers will enable a credit line increase after a particular period of on-time, full payments.
+So you might not need to make additional deposits to increase your credit limit.

 • It’s Not A Magic Spell.
-To optimize your credit score, you need to keep a good balance, that is, maintain a good credit utilization ratio.
+To optimize your credit score, you must maintain a good balance and credit utilization ratio.
 This means you should use less than 30% of your total credit limit every month.
-For instance, if your limit is $400, try and keep your balance below $120.
+For instance, if your limit is $400, keep your balance below $120.
 If you go over it, your credit score can significantly drop.

 GOOD READ: 7 Wrong Ways to Use Secured Credit Cards

-When you reach a point where your credit score is good enough for you to qualify for an unsecured credit card, you can simply close your secured credit card.
-However, closing it may not be a very wise choice, because it could hurt the good credit score that you’ve struggled to build.
+When you reach a point where your credit score is good enough to qualify for an unsecured credit card, you can close your secured credit card.
+However, closing it may not be a sage choice because it could hurt the good credit score that you’ve struggled to build.
 Your good payment behavior would stay on your credit report for 10 years, but you would lower the average age of your accounts.

 It could also negatively affect your credit utilization ratio.
 It could raise your debt-to-credit ratio and hurt your credit score.
-So, the best decision might be to keep the card, at least until you build more credit with several more cards.
-That way, you can keep improving your credit score, and you can use the card to save some money on the side.
-You can also have peace of mind if you ever happen to lose one of your other cards, as you would have your secured card at hand.
+So, the best decision might be to keep the card until you build more credit with several more cards.
+That way, you can keep improving your credit score and use the card to save money.
+You can also have peace of mind if you ever lose one of your other cards, as you would have your secured card at hand.

 6. Can I be Denied a Secured Card?

 Unfortunately, yes.
-It is not very common for a secured credit card issuer to reject a card request, but it is possible.
-If you happen to have extremely bad credit caused by a history of not paying off your debts on time and in full, an issuer may choose not to approve your request.
+It is not typical for a secured credit card issuer to reject a card request, but it is possible.
+If you have terrible credit due to a history of not paying off your debts on time and as a whole, an issuer may choose not to approve your request.
 Of course, your deposit would serve as collateral, but some issuers still decide not to take any chances.
-Also, a recent or pending bankruptcy, or a history of bankruptcies, could also disqualify you from getting a secured credit card.
-A single bankruptcy can stay on your credit score for up to 10 years, and this isn’t something that credit card issuers would simply overlook.
+Also, a recent or pending bankruptcy or a history of bankruptcies could disqualify you from getting a secured credit card.
+A single bankruptcy can stay on your credit score for up to 10 years, which isn’t something credit card issuers would overlook.

 PRO Tip